 "What's her problem?"

 Dawn shrugged.
 "It's a touchy subject.
-And she doesn't like too many people."
+And she doesn't like that many people."

 "What about you?
 Do you like me?"
 Kevin looked at her seriously.
 "Because I thought we were hitting it off and then you got all weird.
 Kirsty said you were on drugs."

-"I thought we agreed not to listen to her," she said sternly.
+"I thought we agreed not to listen to her," she said with a frown.

 "Yeah, we did, but that was before you zoned out on me.
 I didn't know what to think."